Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 9. Onboarding and training

 A study conducted by “The American Society for Training and Development (ASTD)“ found that companies that offer comprehensive training have a 218% higher income per employee than those with less comprehensive training.
-If you have clearly defined standard operating procedure documents in place, it becomes way easier to onboard and train new employees and saves a ton of time and effort.
+If you have clearly defined standard operating procedure documents in place, it becomes way easier to onboard and train new employees, and saves a ton of time and effort.

 Steps for Writing a Standard Operating Procedure (SOP)

-Now you know what a standard operating procedure is and why your organization needs to create one, it’s time to actually get down to business and create one.
+Now that you know what a standard operating procedure is and why your organization needs to create one, it’s time to actually get down to business and create one.
 Standard operating procedures require a ton of effort and planning before you can even begin to document your procedures.

 Here are the key steps you need to follow to create a robust standard operating procedure document:

-The first thing you need to do in order to create an SOP is to find out which tasks, processes, or workflows, you need an SOP for.
+The first thing you need to do in order to create an SOP is to find out which tasks, processes, or workflows you need an SOP for.
 Conduct a survey or ask your employees to fill out a form defining what tasks they do on a regular basis.

 This will form the basis of your list for the standard operating procedure (SOP) document.
 Once you have gathered a list, you can review it with other managers and look for any repetitions.

-Step 2: Start with why
+Step 2: Start with Why

 Once you have your list ready, it’s time to note down your objectives.
 Having a clear answer to why you are creating the SOP document should be your number one priority.
 Asking yourself questions like “how will this document help the employees?” or “how will the SOP impact our bottom line?” are great starting points.

-Step 3: Choose a format
+Step 3: Choose a Format

 Chances are that your organization already has some SOP documents written for past procedures.
 You can refer to those documents as templates and guide your current SOP.